WOTX

 WOTX (93.7 FM) is a radio station licensed to serve Lunenburg, Vermont.
 The station is owned by Alexxon Corp.
-The station signed on the air on May 5, 2008 with a classic hits & classic rock hybrid format branded as "The Outlaw".
+The station signed on the air on May 5, 2008 with a classic hits and classic rock hybrid format branded as "The Outlaw".

 The station has been assigned these call letters by the Federal Communications Commission since September 11, 2007.

 Translators

 In addition to the main station, WOTX is relayed by additional translators.